-Model Abbey Clancy, 32, wife of ex-England footballer Peter Crouch, began losing her hair while pregnant with her third child Johnny and she has continued to lose it since his birth in January.
+Model Abbey Clancy, 32, wife of ex-England footballer Peter Crouch, began losing her hair while pregnant with her third child Johnny.
+She has continued to lose it since his birth in January.
 She said: "It does knock your confidence."

-Cheryl Cole, 35, suffered post-partum hair loss following the birth of her son Bear in March 2017 and used supplements to help it to regrow.
+Cheryl Cole, 35, suffered post-partum hair loss following the birth of her son Bear in March 2017.
+She used supplements to help it to regrow.
 She said: "I had a bit of hair loss after pregnancy and supplements have really helped with that."

-Around eight million women in the UK suffer from hair loss at some point in their lives - including 300,000 like Kimberley who have post-partum loss in the first five months after giving birth.
+Around eight million women in the UK suffer from hair loss at some point in their lives.
+This includes 300,000 like Kimberley who have postpartum hair loss in the first five months after giving birth.